 Island Grown and Operated for Over 40 Years.

-Coastal Restaurants and Bars currently consist of The Crazy Crabs at Jarvis Creek and Harbour Town, Reilley’s Grill and Bar and North End Pub, Aunt Chilada’s Easy Street Café, The Boardroom, Carolina Crab Company and Fishcamp on Broad Creek. and Fishcamp on 11th Street at The Port of Port Royal and the Old Oyster Factory.
+Coastal Restaurants and Bars currently consist of The Crazy Crabs at Jarvis Creek and Harbour Town, Reilley’s Grill and Bar and North End Pub, Aunt Chilada’s Easy Street Café, The Boardroom, Carolina Crab Company, Fishcamp on Broad Creek. and Fishcamp on 11th Street at The Port of Port Royal and the Old Oyster Factory.
 The group traces its roots back to 1973 when Peter and Mary Ellen Kenneweg opened up the Hofbrauhaus, a German restaurant that served up hungry patrons until it finally closed in 2006 after a more than 30 year run.

 Reilley’s was started on the south end in December of 1982.
 Tom Reilley had been working on the Island for five years selling food.
 With four children to support, he approached two of his customers, Peter Kenneweg and Serge Pratt, regarding lending him money to open a restaurant.
 It is now a family business as Tom and Diane have brought in their children and spouses, Keith Reilley, James Booth and Erin Reilley Booth, Brendan and Jill Reilley and Thomas Reilley as partners in the growing number of venues.
 James Booth got involved in the restaurant business when he married Erin, Tom and Diane’s daughter.
 Today Erin and James are the general managers of Reilley’s South.

 The group continued their expansion when in 1984 Tom and David Reilley, Peter Kenneweg, Wally Seinsheimer, and Eric Spector bought Boiler’s Restaurant on Highway 278 and turned it into The Crazy Crab which overlooks Jarvis Creek.
 The building was rebuilt in 1998 after a fire and now houses the largest saltwater aquarium on Hilton Head Island as well as an onsite playground and outside deck.
 Peter's son, Courtney, stands at the helm at The Crazy Crab - keeping great seafood and great business sense in the family.